SpinResearch/RustySecrets/README.md

 [**Documentation (latest)**](https://docs.rs/rusty_secrets/)
 [**Documentation (master)**](http://spinresearch.github.io/RustySecrets/rusty_secrets/index.html)

-## Warning: Please do not send pull requests for the moment

-> This library is currently being heavily refactored in a private branch, and as such, we are currently unable to merge pull requests against the master branch.
-We will release the changes in this private branch publicly as soon as we get them audited.
-Until then, we definitely welcome bug reports, constructive feedback, or feature ideas.

-> Thank you for checking out RustySecrets, we hope to be able to accept your contributions very soon!

 ## Design goals

-The main use for this library is to split a secret of an arbitrary length in *n* different shares and *t*-out-of-*n* shares are required to recover it.
+The main use for this library is to split a secret of an arbitrary length in *n* different shares and *k*-out-of-*n* shares are required to recover it.
 The dealer is assumed to be honest (and competent).
-We further assume that our adversary will only be able to compromise at most *t-1* shares.
+We further assume that our adversary will only be able to compromise at most *k-1* shares.
 Shares are kept offline.

 A typical use case for this library would be splitting an encryption key to a TrueCrypt-like volume.